makerportal/1_54in_epaper/README.md

 ![1.54in e-paper wiring table with BLE Nano](/images/epaper_BLE_nano_wiring_table.png)

 <a id="arduino"></a>
-# - Arduino Code Descriptions -
+# - Arduino Example Code Descriptions -
+The first example is a simple updating text display and can be found in the example folder:
+- text
+The second example allows users to send text from a smartphone (we use the BLExAR app) to a BLE-Nano Arduino board that updates the 1.54in e-Paper display:

-- the
+- BLE_text_display